andyelu/GeekAssist/README.md

 1. Clone the GeekAssist repository to your Raspberry Pi:

-2. Install the required dependencies
+2. Install the required dependencies by running pip install -r requirements.txt

-3. Obtain your OpenAI API credentials and replace YOUR_API_KEY in Chat.py with your actual API key.
+3. Obtain your OpenAI API credentials and add it as an environment variable with the name OPENAI_API_KEY

-4. Run GeekAssist
+4. Run geek_assist.py

 5. Interact with GeekAssist by saying "Hey Geek" followed by your command.